GameServerManagers/LinuxGSM-Docs/README.md

 ## Compatibility

-The Linux Game Server Managers are tested to work on the following Linux distros.
+The Linux Game Server Managers are tested on the following Linux distros.
+Compatibility vary's depending upon the game server.
+Other distros are likely to work but are not tested.

 * Debian based \(Ubuntu, Mint etc.\).
     * Ubuntu 16.04 or later